aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

 2. The pattern also adds a lambda and an API Gateway query the endpoint

-3. The API Gateway is protected using an API Key. ```x-api-key``` header needs to be added to the HTTP request.
+3. The API Gateway is protected using an API Key.
+To query the Api Gateway, ```x-api-key``` header needs to be added to the HTTP request

 ## Testing